ShameelC/Portfolio/README.md

 # 🚀 Shameel C

-Welcome to my portfolio repository!
  I am a **Cybersecurity Analyst** with a passion for securing digital environments and mitigating risks.
 This repository showcases my projects, skills, certifications, and journey in the field of cybersecurity.

 ---